How clean is the air on a plane?

-Am I more likely to get sick on a plane?
+Am I more likely to get sick by travelling on a plane?

 The entire air within the aeroplane cabin is replaced with fresh air approximately every five minutes.
-The air that is recycled within the passenger cabin passes through a HEPA filter which should catch almost all virus’, removing over 99% of bacteria and the particles which transport viruses.
+The air that is recycled within the passenger cabin passes through a HEPA filter which filters out almost all viruses (including Covid-19) and removes over 99% of bacteria.

 How much of the air is fresh?